 Gearhart Law Group will not sign loan papers.
 We think you should know this up front.
 While we are extremely sympathetic to the plight of the injured worker, there is an explicit board rule prohibiting this practice.
 Many people disagree and think that this is not enforceable, however, even if it was enforceable, settlement loans come with their own risk.

 Settlement Loan Risks

 Workers’ compensation attorney loans have many risks.
 First, settlement loans create a conflict of interest between the lawyer, client, and the funding company.
-Second, the fees are very high, so you could end up owing more than you receive once the interest is factored into the equation.
+Second, the fees are very high so you could end up owing more than you receive once the interest is factored into the equation.
 In many cases, claimants see the interest accruing and opt to resolve their claim more quickly than it should be settled.
 Finally, any lack of payment will create further litigation between the attorney and the injured worker.
-This creates the ultimate conflict between a client and attorney.
+This creates the ultimate conflict between a client and an attorney.